mathesar-foundation/mathesar-wiki/projects/2023-07-frontend-fixes.md

 - [Weird cell selection behavior when dragging from cell to header](https://github.com/centerofci/mathesar/issues/2122)
 - [Cell Context menu event should maintain the cell selection when triggered within the selection](https://github.com/centerofci/mathesar/issues/1771)

+Unrelated frontend issues we'd also like to work on during this cycle

+- [Copying FK cells should copy the record summary instead of the PK value](https://github.com/centerofci/mathesar/issues/3085) (because it's a regression with a quick fix)

 ## Risks

 (none)